swiftlang/swift-package-manager/Documentation/CommunityProposal.md

 This would ensure that packages are not altered after publication.
-By default, the package manager might reject any remote packages that aren't signed, with the option to override this behavior.
+By default, the package manager might reject any remote packages that aren't signed, with an option to override this behavior.

 We may additionally incorporate a chain of trust mechanism to validate the source of a package.